-- Time: How much time do you plan to spend on this activity?
+- Time: How much time do you plan to spend on investing?

-- Risk: Are you OK with high risks or do you prefer to worry less?
+- Risk: Are you okay with high risks or do you prefer to worry less?

 Knowing the answers to these questions will put you on the right path to invest in stocks.
-It will help define which kinds of products and stocks are the best fit for you based on your investment goals, time commitment and risk profile, or whether stocks are for you at all.
+It will help define which kinds of stocks are the best fit for you based on your investment goals, time commitment, and risk profile, or whether stocks are for you at all.

 Are stocks for you?

 Last, let’s look at whether stocks are the right investment for you, or if you should focus on other types of products.